Go Green: Recycled and Eco Friendly Disc Golf Discs

 Westside has Revive plastic, and MVP has R2, both of which use blemished plastic to create new discs.

 Doomsday Discs has it’s Biohazard plastic which is partially made from recycled material.
+They also have Landfill plastic.
+Landfill is made from recycled / regrind plastic that would normally go to the, you guessed it, landfill.

 The above plastic types are good examples of using existing plastic to make a new disc.
 Other brands use more eco-friendly plastics to begin with to produce a disc that doesn’t use as much non-renewable resources.